davidgasquez/handbook/Open Data.md

 	- SQL should be enough for unlocking most part of the potential.
 E.g: joining Wikipedia data to Our World In Data.
 	- There are some [web3 DAOs already using `dbt` to improve data models](https://github.com/MetricsDAO/harmony_dbt/tree/main/models/metrics)!

+## Open Questions
+- Can new table formats play efficiently with IPFS?
+	- E.g: Running [`delta-rs`](https://github.com/delta-io/delta-rs) on top of IPFS.
+	- That'd mean Delta/Iceberg tables have an append only changelog that IPLD understand.
+Same for the storage layer.
+Updates should be handled transparently and efficiently.

 ### Related Projects
 - [Kamu](https://www.kamu.dev/).
 - [Dolt](https://docs.dolthub.com/) is another interesting project in the space with some awesome data structures.
 They also [do data bounties](https://www.dolthub.com/repositories/dolthub/us-businesses)!